Philosophy of mind: Mysterianism

 Some philosophers take an epistemic approach and argue that the mind–body problem is currently unsolvable, and perhaps will always remain unsolvable to human beings.
 This is usually termed New mysterianism.
 Colin McGinn holds that human beings are cognitively closed in regards to their own minds.
 According to McGinn human minds lack the concept-forming procedures to fully grasp how mental properties such as consciousness arise from their causal basis.
 An example would be how an elephant is cognitively closed in regards to particle physics.

 A more moderate conception has been expounded by Thomas Nagel, which holds that the mind–body problem is currently unsolvable at the present stage of scientific development and that it might take a future scientific paradigm shift or revolution to bridge the explanatory gap.
 Nagel posits that in the future a sort of "objective phenomenology" might be able to bridge the gap between subjective conscious experience and its physical basis.

+Trialist solutions to the mind–body problem

+In contrast to dualism and monism, trialism states that, there are three fundamental divisions of a person.
+These divisions include the mind, body, and an intermediary substance, which acts as a means of communication between the mind and body and is responsible for qualia.

+Cartesian trialism

+In the 20th century, the philosopher John Cottingham introduced Cartesian trialism (mind-sensation-body) as a reinterpretation of cartesian dualism.
+In other to address the mind-body problem, cottingham introduced sensation as a distinct substance, which acts as the mind-body union, permitting interaction between both substances with different properties.